via PyPi

-Terminal-based system resource monitor showing CPU, memory, disk, network, and process stats with interactive interface
+Terminal-based system resource monitor showing CPU, memory, disk, network and process usage with interactive interface

 pip3 install bpytop --upgrade